 Peter Stolk, Chair of the Key Enabling Technologies Knowledge and Innovation Agenda (KIA ST):

-“We are pleased to present these Action Agendas, which reflect more than €14 billion in multi-annual innovation activity across 53 programmes.
-They combine established initiatives that we will now scale further with new innovation pathways that will strengthen the Netherlands’ international strategic position.
-At the same time, they sharpen priorities and support well-founded choices.
-This is the starting point: we are moving immediately into the next phase—intensifying collaboration, mobilising finance, accelerating scale-up and strengthening international partnerships—together with existing and new partners across the ecosystem.”
+“The Action Agendas combine established initiatives that we will now scale further with new innovation pathways that will strengthen the Netherlands’ international strategic position.
+At the same time, they sharpen priorities and support well-founded choices.”

 The Action Agendas are a starting point for further joint innovation.
 In the coming years, efforts and collaboration on the priority key enabling technologies will be further linked to, and aligned with, other recent reports and developments, including the Wennink Rapport, the Regional Strengthening Plan for the National Technology Strategy Regional Strengthening Pland for the National Technology Strategy (RV-NTS) of the Regional Development Agencies, the National Growth Fund programmes and relevant European initiatives.